postmanlabs/labs-docs/src/pages/docs/running-collections/scheduling-collection-runs.md

 1. Select the **Schedule Run** button.

 When a new request is added or deleted from a scheduled run's collection, the scheduled run has a **Review Changes** link next to it under **Runs > Scheduled runs**.
-Click the link to review and edit the changes.
+Select the link to review and edit the changes.
 In the example below, a new request was added:

 ![Schedule runs](https://assets.postman.com/postman-docs/v10/scr-review-custom-order-v10.gif)